iamumerjz/Calculator/README.md

+# Calculator in Windows Forms

-# Simple Calculator in Windows Forms
+Simple Basic Calculator in Windows Forms